pyflosic/pyflosic/INSTALL.md

 $ pip3 install h5py
 ```

-To check which verions you have installed you might can use
+To check which versions you have installed you might can use

 ```bash
 $ python3 python_package_versions.py
 ```

-We recommand the following verions
+We recommand the following versions

 - ase 3.17.0
 - h5py 2.9.0